-Amended returns for all prior years must be mailed.
+Filing an amended return.
 Go to IRS.gov/Form1040X for information and updates.

-Checking the status of an amended return.
+Checking the status of your amended return.
 Go to IRS.gov/WMAR to track the status of Form 1040-X amended returns.

 Note.
 It can take up to 3 weeks from the date you filed your amended return for it to show up in our system, and processing it can take up to 16 weeks.